wireapp/wire-emails/README.md

 Help translate our emails via the [Crowdin project](https://crowdin.com/project/wire-launch).

-## For Designers and Copywriters
+## For Designers

 - Find and edit the template in [`src/pages/en`](https://github.com/wireapp/wire-emails/tree/master/src/pages/en).
 - To update shared text modules like headers, footers or signatures, edit the corresponding files in the [`src/partials/en`](https://github.com/wireapp/wire-emails/tree/master/src/partials/en) folder.
-- commit your changes to `master`.
+- Commit your changes to `master`.
-- After 2-3 minutes, Otto will re-build the files in the [`dist`](https://github.com/wireapp/wire-emails/tree/master/dist) folder.

-If the files are not updated Otto-matically with the `Otto build` commit message, check the [commit list](https://github.com/wireapp/wire-emails/commits/master) for possible errors.
+- Continue in Section "Otto builds" below.

+## For Copywriters

+- Find the things you want to edit in the same places as designers (see above).
+- Commit your changes to a branch and create a pull request.
+- Otto will now automatically upload your English changes to [crowdin](https://crowdin.com/project/wire-launch).
+- Continue in Section "For Translators" below.

 ## For Translators

-All translations are located in the [Crowdin project](https://crowdin.com/project/wire-launch).
+- All translations are located in the [Crowdin project](https://crowdin.com/project/wire-launch).

-When the original (English) email copy is changed via the GitHub UI or in a local clone and submitted via a pull request, the modified source text is uploaded to Crowdin for translation.
+- When the original (English) email copy is changed via the GitHub UI or in a local clone and submitted via a pull request, the modified source text is uploaded to Crowdin for translation.
 Translators use the [Crowdin UI](https://crowdin.com/project/wire-launch) to update the localized text strings.

-Once the pull request is merged to `master`, the new translations are fetched from Crowdin and automatically downloaded into the project.
+- When the translators are done, merge the pull request to `master`.
+- Continue in Section "Otto builds" below.

+If you changed Crowdin content without any changes on github (eg., to fix a translation error), you can try to re-run the travis job that is otherwise triggered automatically on every change on `master`.

 ## Otto builds

-When you commit to `master`, Otto will tell Travis to generate the new email templates and add an `Otto build` message to the [commits list](https://github.com/wireapp/wire-emails/commits/master).
+When you commit to `master`, Otto will tell Travis to generate [the new email templates](https://github.com/wireapp/wire-emails/tree/master/dist) and add an `Otto build` message to the [commits list](https://github.com/wireapp/wire-emails/commits/master).
 The absense of the `Otto build` will indicate an error as seen in the sreenshot below:

 <img width="317" alt="Commit screenshot" src="https://user-images.githubusercontent.com/129995/36435445-ff5e85a6-1661-11e8-9e22-b1d2420e78f1.png">

-## For Engineers
+## Advanced

 We recommend you set up the `wire-emails` repo to run locally on your computer so you can verify your changes before pushing them to the live site.